 - South Carolina Afterschool Alliance, Board of Directors - Chairman

 - University of South Carolina Alumni Association, Board of Governors

 - South Carolina State Museum Board

-Sam has served as:
+Sam has previously served on:

 - Senior Resources, Board of Directors